 Once at college a friend bet me that I couldn't discover her mainframe password.
 Knowing what I knew about her course, her assignments and her activity, within 24 hours I was able to convince a friendly computer department secretary to change the password so I could log in.

-People are often less secure than computers.
+Famed hacker Kevin Mitnick has always agreed: people are often much less secure than computers.

 Distributed Denial Of Service, or DDOS, attacks are widespread, easy to launch and can bring down a website without much risk to the attacker.
 Multiple computers are used to make an online service (such as a website) so busy that the server can't handle the traffic and crashes.